sofiawallq/vintage-corner/README.md

 ## UX/UI Design

-I wanted the website to have a sort of vintage feel, but at the same time a modern touchg in the styling to be a good representation of me.
+I wanted the website to have a sort of vintage feel, but at the same time a modern touch in the layout to be a good representation of me as a developer.
 The colour scheme is mild and the main purpose is to enhance the product images and the UX.
-As usual I set out with a high amibiton to design something beautiful with a really good user interface, responsive modals and nice-looking forms to fill out - all with the help of a perfect Bootstrap grid system.
+As usual I set out with a high ambiton to design something really beautiful with a nice user interface, responsive modals and good looking forms to fill out - all with the help of a perfect Bootstrap grid system.
 Some of the things I set out to do I absolutely achieved, while some visual effects just didn't fit into the projects timeframe.
-As always it came down to focusing on the functionality within the different apps, and since there are quite a lot of them for this project, the layout was forced to take a step back.
+As always it came down to focusing on the functionality within the different apps - and since there are quite a lot of apps for this project, the layout was forced to take a step back.
 I had to make sure the authentication process worked, that the user profiles was connected to checkout view, that the orders went through and that the emails were sent - along with a thousand other details that need to be in place when building an e-commerce store.
-I do believe I have a good foundation to stand on with both the UX and the user interface, but there are absolutely room for improvement.
+I do believe I have a good foundation to stand on with both the UX and the user interface, but there are definitely room for improvement.

 ### Colour scheme